 He writes, sings, and performs like a guy who’s been beat up and still won’t quit, like a guy who’s been dumped but still has hope for a happy ending.
-Many of the songs on his Valley Entertainment release "Ready" feature gravel and silk, triumph and longing, and celebration and regret.
+Many of the songs on his "White Picket Fence" feature gravel and silk, triumph and longing, and celebration and regret.

 Produced by Grammy Award winning Producer, Scott Mathews, Frank doesn’t hold back for anyone or anything.
 New York Times Best selling music writer, and former publisher of Seattle's "The Rocket" Charles R. Cross once described Frank Barter songs as “Expansive as an Eastern Oregon Sunset."
 If you’ve never seen one of those, they’re burning in the middle, sitting on top of a wheat field, with a golden glow on each side stretching the horizon forever.
 That’s where Frank Barter takes you.

 “I love many aspects of being a performer, but the number one reason I always come back to is, I love interacting with the audience and seeing them dance, sing, laugh, and blow off some steam!